Call 973-763-7546 To Schedule Your Alopecia Areata Consultation

 How is alopecia areata treated?

 Steroids are the mainstay of treatment, either topical, intralesional, or systemic.
+Methotrexate may be helpful as an adjuvant to systemic corticosteroids.
 Immunotherapy is also used, including psoralens plus ultraviolet light A (PUVA), induction of allergic contact dermatitis with squaric acid or other contactants, and cyclosporine.
 Topical or oral minoxidil is also used.
 Wigs are helpful for cosmetic reasons if hair loss is extensive.
-Recently Xeljanz, a Janus Kinase inhibitor approved for the treatment of rheumatoid arthritis, has been shown anecdotally to be helpful
+Recently Xeljanz, a Janus Kinase inhibitor approved for the treatment of rheumatoid arthritis, has been shown anecdotally to be helpful, and is being studied further in clinical trials.

 What is the prognosis for alopecia areata?